 Baker College students have held a wide variety of part-time jobs.
-If a student decides to seek part-time employment and has begun attending classes at Baker, the student may visit the Career Services Office for job postings.
-Through the Baker College HQ Connect system, students can search the database of approved employers and apply to available job openings.
+If a student decides to seek part-time employment and has begun attending classes at Baker, the student may contact the Career Services Office for information on how to access the HQconnect system for available job openings.